 - This chapter provides grief support for individuals, family or friends who have suffered the death of a child.

 Hospital Memorial Service: A memorial service is held in the Overholt Auditorium on the second Thursday of every other month at 3 p.m.
 The service is open to all, particularly family and friends of Gundersen Health System patients who died.
 Gunderen staff members who are affected by the death of their patients are also encouraged to attend.
 For more information contact Spiritual Care at (608) 775-3620.

 A Walk to Remember: October is Pregnancy and Infant Loss Awareness Month.
 A Walk to Remember is a way for parents and family members to honor and celebrate their baby who died, and promote public awareness about perinatal death.
-This year's Walk will take place Oct.
-7 from 10 a.m. to 12 p.m. in the enclosed shelter at Copeland Park, 1130 Copeland Park Dr., La Crosse.
+This year's Walk will take place each year on the second Saturday in October, from 10 a.m. to 12 p.m. at the Southside Neighborhood Center, 1300 6th St. South, La Crosse.
 The event includes a brief program and activities for parents and children.
 Hot beverages and muffins will be provided.
 This is a free event and anyone who has been touched by the death of a baby is welcome to attend.

 Candle Lighting Ceremony: The Candle Lighting Ceremony is open to parents and family members who have experienced the death of a baby during pregnancy or shortly after birth.
-This year's ceremony is Dec.
-11 at the Mary Crest Auditorium at Mayo Health System-Franciscan Healthcare, La Crosse.
+The ceremony is the first Monday in December at the Mary Crest Auditorium at Mayo Health System-Franciscan Healthcare, La Crosse.
 Refreshments will be served at 6:30 p.m. with the program beginning at 7.
 Families may bring an ornament to add to the Christmas tree in memory of their baby.

 Co-sponsored by Gundersen Health System and Mayo Clinic Health System-Franciscan Healthcare.